dtomcat/XP-chip/README.md

 -------------
 ## INSTALLING THE XENIUM PROGRAMMER

+- After the OS has been written to your SD card, insert SD card into PC.
+    - Add the following to the last line in "config.txt":   `enable_uart=1`
+- Save edit and eject SD Card.
+Insert SD card into Pi and boot up.
 - Connect to the PI via SSH or Serial terminal
 - Clone this repo by running: `git clone https://github.com/dtomcat/XP-chip.git`
+- Change to program directory: `cd XP-chip`
+- Fix permission on install file:  `chmod 755 install`
 - Then run: `./install`
+- Setup service to listen for button presses:
+    - `sudo cp xeniumCHIP.service /etc/systemd/system/xeniumCHIP.service`
+    - `sudo systemctl daemon-reload`
+    - `sudo systemctl enable xeniumCHIP`
+    - `sudo service xeniumCHIP start`

 ## UPDATING XENIUM PROGRAMMER